Health Records: Frequently Asked Questions

 How do I request copies of records for a deceased patient?

-• Consent for Release of Information form should be completed and submitted by the executor of the estate (with proof, notarized copy of first and last page of will) to the Release of Information Office
+• Consent for Release of Information Form should be completed and submitted by the executor of the estate (with proof, notarized copy of first and last page of will) to our Release of Information Office.

 • If a will does not exist then a Certificate of Appointment of Estate Trustee or a notarized and sealed Sworn Declaration Form is required.